kotlitecture/template-multiplatform-compose/docs/Essentials/Jetpack Navigation/usage.md

 ## Overview

 The integration comes with a simple API for easier usage of Jetpack Navigation.
-The API is available under the package `shared.core.navigation`.
+The API is available under the package `shared.presentation.navigation`.

 ## Create Destination